palmergroupUH/Python-force-field-parameterization-workflow/README.md

 <img src="workflow.png" width="800">

 ## Features:
-* Efficient adoption of parallism to perform sampling by interfacing with a parallel simulator
+* Efficient adoption of parallism to perform sampling with a parallel simulator
 * Diverse choices of force-field functional forms supported by the chosen simulator
 * Flexible inclusions of distinct physical properties as reference data
 * Modular design to facilitate the exstensions with user-defined:
     - objective functional forms